- Date of Birth7 Aug 1948

 - BirthplaceBrynamman, West Glamorgan, Wales

-Though largely unheralded in his native Wales, Bleddyn Jones was one of Leicester’s most popular players throughout the 1970s, scoring 42 tries in 333 appearances for the Tigers.
+A fly-half in the best traditions of Welsh back play, Bleddyn Jones was one of Leicester’s most popular players throughout the 1970s, scoring 42 tries in 333 appearances for the club.

-He faced the All Blacks with the Midlands Counties East in 1973 and was part of the team for Leicester’s first John Player Cup Final appearance in 1978.
+He played against the All Blacks with the Midlands Counties East in 1973 at Welford Road and was part of the Leicester team in the club’s first John Player Cup Final appearance in 1978.